Photo by Kurt Howard

 So please enjoy the ride reading Seattle Sports Stories.

-Personality features on the Seattle Sports Stories website so far are on Seattle Storm women's basketball broadcaster Dick Fain and University of Washington baseball first baseman and 2025 leading hitter Casen Taggart.
+Personality features on the Seattle Sports Stories website include Seattle Storm women's basketball broadcaster Dick Fain and University of Washington baseball first baseman and 2025 leading hitter Casen Taggart.

 Also included is a story on the naming of Anna Temple as the new University of Washington women's golf head coach.

-Now added is a feature about Seattle Mariners color commentator and analyst Angie Mentink and her husband Jarrett and sons Jaxen and Chase.
+Now added is a feature about Seattle Mariners color commentator and analyst Angie Mentink and her husband Jarrett and sons Jaxen and Chase, and one on former NFL scout, Federal Way High School head coach and USFL and NFL player Tom McConnaughey.

-Listed on this page as well are links to team history stories.
+Also listed on this page are links to team history stories.

 Seattle Sports Stories is accepting affiliated link connections where we receive commissions for anything sold on them.